denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Field Significance

-The book aims to redress a weakness in the field of digital humanities, particularly at the point of its relevance to literary studies.
-Scholarship at the intersection of these two fields is often criticized for being ahistorical or atheoretical, abandoning deep traditions of literary theory and criticism, even where such traditions would help bolster the case for the digital humanities.
+The book seeks to redress a weakness in the field of digital humanities, particularly at the point of its relevance to literary studies.
+Scholarship at the intersection of these two fields is sometimes criticized for being ahistorical or atheoretical, abandoning deep traditions of literary theory and criticism, even where such traditions would help bolster the case for the digital humanities.
 The nominally related field of new media studies has the opposite problem.
 Although theoretically sophisticated, it sometimes produces research far removed from the actual practice of creating new media (the archetypal example given by Katherine Hayles is that of a contemporary photography critic not familiar with the use of the "layers" tool in Photoshop).
 By contrast, I situate "Plain Text" at the intersection of theory and practice: somewhere between "technical literacy for new media studies" and "philosophical bases for computing in the humanities."

+In pursuing the above strategy I make several decisive contributions to the fields of media studies, literary theory, and the digital humanities:

+First, my approach is *strongly materialist.* Throughout my argument, I seek to recover the literal material contexts (paper, silicon, and magnetic storage media) that give support to higher level social and cognitive phenomena (like literature, text, and discourse).

+Second, the book contains a strong undercurrent of humanism.
+In making explicit the ways in which changes in the material substratum affect higher-order cultural techniques (of knowledge production and literary dissemination) I insist on the reinstatement of human agency in a conversation that has largely turned towards the object, the system, and the post-human.

+Finally, my work is experimental in that it affects history and theory through practice.
+Because engineering is an evolutionary practice, contemporary computational devices contain within them traces of their early development.
+This means that lines of code from software running Unix systems in the 1970s are still in some real sense present on modern machines (like Apple Macintosh laptops and Android phones, which run Unix-derive operating systems).
+This property allows for a media archeology that can "lay bare" the device, making good on the implied metaphor, involving literal excavation, surveying, and artifact discovery (although enacted locally, at the level of the device).

 ## Existing Literature